rehierl/node-tree-outliner/01-introduction.md

 ```

 Both TOCs are not equivalent because each of these corresponds with a different
 structure.
-Consequently, only one of these can accurately represent the
+Consequently, only one can accurately represent the fragment's
-fragment's outline, the other one does not.
+outline, the other one does not.
 So which of these is invalid?

 **Question**:
 What kind of relationship do sections have with each other?